Uhuru Monument

-The Uhuru Monument (also known as Uhuru Torch Monument) is a landmark monument and tourist attraction in Dar es Salaam, Tanzania.
+The Uhuru Monument (also known as Uhuru Torch Monument) is a landmark monument and tourist attraction located in Mchafukoge ward of Ilala District in Dar es Salaam Region, Tanzania.
 It is a white obelisk with a replica of the Uhuru Torch mounted at its top.
 It is located at the Mnazi Mmoja Park in the city centre and is partly fenced.